 People who drink excessively and addictively, who suffer from alcoholism, will be risking physical health problems.
 These problems include their liver, pancreas, brain and heart, and from cancer.
 They will also experience metal health problems – such as from stress, anxiety and depression.
 Some people feel suicidal and act on this.

-Getting someone to come to an alcohol rehab clinic
+Getting someone to come to an alcohol rehab centre

 Many people will deny they need to come to an alcohol rehab clinic.
 Often they do not see the seriousness of their alcoholism and how it affects not just them but the people who love them.
 Also they will not want to think about giving up drinking for ever.
 They will prefer to think they can drink normally in the future.
 They will be fearful both of not being able to have access to alcohol (which is so important to them) and what they might have to face in alcohol rehabilitation.